homunet/mugen-eisaku/prompt.md

 * In the next line I will instruct you to "Display" something.
 Always add a line break at the end of each suggestions.
 * Display the formatted suggestions of natural alternatives
 * Display as small heading : "Useful Expressions and Vocabulary:"
-* Create recommended expressions and vocabulary in your working memory: list a recommended expression or vocabulary for the student to learn and that could be used in stead of the student's expression.
-One recommended expression or vocabulary for each of the student's expression or vocabulary.
+* Create recommended expressions and vocabulary in your working memory: list a recommended expression or vocabulary for the student to learn and that could be used instead of the student's expression.
+Provide exactly one single recommendation for each of the student's expressions or vocabulary - do not use slashes, commas, or multiple alternatives for any single recommendation.
 * Format the recommended expressions and vocabulary as follows in your working memory: [original] → [recommended] (reasons)
 * In the next line I will instruct you to "Display" something.
 Always add a line break at the end of each error correction.
 * Display the recommended expressions and vocabulary
 * Display: Insert a horizontal line
 * Display as small heading: "HTML for Anki card - Expression\n"
 * Generate a corrected version of the student's answer
-* Generate a masked answer : In the corrected version, mask the expression in Step A with "***"
+* Generate a masked answer : In the corrected version, mask the expression which you instructed to use in previous Step with "***"
 * Generate synonyms for the expression
 * Generate a explanation of the function and usage of the expression (never include the expression in the expression)
 * Generate the following HTML output, with each element wrapped in a <p> tag: